 And from the first mark you make on the canvas, you start to bring your vision to life.
 Does this shape go here, or maybe a little more over there?
 Here, definitely here.
 Should this edge be red or pink, or more towards violet?
 Ah, geranium.
 Brushy, or hard edged?
 Brushy.
 Number 4 round.
 Shaded or hatched?
 Shaded, with a little hatching down there in the corner.
 Choice after choice gets made.
 With each mark, your direction coalesces and (if the lurking hazards of the creative road are passed), you are soon immersed in a beautiful and thought-provoking picture.

 Starting a blog is like the ultimate blank sheet of paper, a ginormous blank canvas, with all the fear and anxiety and possibilities that entails.
 You making that first verbal mark and hope that you have the craft to take it to a destination both far and fascinating.

 This website is primarily about my art, so of course at least some of the blog will be about that.
 But I also want to discuss the role of art in our lives and our homes, and the possibilities it brings: decoration, color, emotion, structure, visual interest, texture, message.
 I want to dig into how we choose what art to have in our spaces, and how it affects us.
 How to frame it, hang it, sequence it, group it…

 If any of that sounds like it’s your jam, then stay tuned, or better yet, sign up for my emails by clicking the button below.
 This post is the first step on what I hope will be an intriguing written journey.

 Then watch your inbox.
-As part of my circle of collectors you are first in line for exclusive sales, new editions, studio news, and graphic gifts.
+As part of my circle of collectors you are first in line for exclusive sales, new editions, studio news, and new bonus printables.

 Click to come in!